Using Innovative Financial and Business Models to Speed Science to Patients

 During this webinar, we will explore the challenges that these innovators are addressing, as well as the solutions that are surfacing.
 Compounds with promising science but lower commercial prospects are often deprioritized within pipelines.
 How can we unlock new sources of capital and create new channels to develop these valuable compounds for patients?
 Incentives can be weak for generics manufacturers to produce a stable supply of critical medicines at prices palatable to hospital systems.
 How could incentives be better aligned to address the needs of all stakeholders in the system?
 Overall, we will explore how we can learn from and expand promising financial and business models that have the potential to transform the landscape for biomedical advances.

-• Freda Lewis-Hall, Executive Vice President and CMO, Pfizer
+• Freda Lewis-Hall, Executive Vice President and Chief Patient Officer, Pfizer

 • Dan Liljenquist, Senior Vice President and Chief Strategy Officer at Intermountain Healthcare, Chair of Civica Rx

 • Colleen Rye, Director, FasterCures, a center of the Milken Institute